Stéphane Turlier, OpenSynergy

 How are OpenSynergy and NXP partnering on this?

-as our lead platform for the development of our first ARM Cortex-R based hypervisor.
+as our lead platform for the development of our first Arm Cortex-R-based

 The powertrain demo created by NXP is a great use case as it requires

 In your opinion, why is virtualization important to electrification?